 Fan – Put a household fan on a high setting, hold your hands up and let the fan blow for about two minutes.

-Nail Polish Dryer – To really step up you perfect at-home manicure, invest in a electric nail polish dryer.
+Nail Polish Dryer – To really step up your perfect at-home manicure, invest in an electric nail polish dryer.
 When we moved, I found a dryer I’d bought years before and packed away.

 Apply Top Coat

 After all three thin layers are completely dry, apply your favorite top coat to add shine.

 Dry Top Coat Thoroughly

 Repeat the second drying step with either a fan, spray or polish dryer.
 I’ve gotten the best results when I’ve done all three.

 Apply Quick Dry Top Coat